boriskostadinov96/boriskostadinov96/README.md

 🐍 Python Enthusiast and Learner

-🐧 Linux System Administrator / Scripting Experience Knowledge Of Bash
+🐧 Linux System Administrator / Scripting Experience with Python and Bash

 😎 Experience Working With Virtualization Systems